Find the Best Grease Trap Cleaning Companies for Your Business

 Search providers near you

-Top Grease Trap Cleaning in Peabody, Massachusetts Ranked
+Top Grease Trap Cleaning Companies in Peabody, Massachusetts Ranked

 For any restaurant, food truck, or commercial kitchen in Peabody, maintaining a clean and compliant grease trap or interceptor is not just a best practice-it's a legal requirement.
 The city and state enforce strict regulations to prevent fats, oils, and grease (FOG) from entering the public sewer system, where they can cause costly blockages and environmental damage.
 Navigating these rules, which mandate specific cleaning frequencies, sizing standards, and record-keeping, is essential for smooth operations and avoiding significant fines.
 This guide outlines what Peabody food service establishments need to know about grease trap maintenance, from local Board of Health compliance to practical service considerations.